ThalesMMS/Swift-Dep-Graph/README.md

 ---

 Version 2.0 is a complete rewrite that replaces the original monolithic script.
-The original implementation remains available as `code_depth_graph.py` for reference.
+The original implementation remains available in `legacy/code_depth_graph.py` for reference.